Blog

 • Heartburn

-• Appetite and/or weight changes
+• Appetite or weight changes

-• Changes in and/or sexual performance
+• Changes in sex drive (libido) or sexual performance

 Many of these are common potential side effects of all antidepressants.
-You can learn more about what to expect from SSRIs in our guide to
+You can learn more about what to expect from SSRIs in our guide to antidepressant side effects.

 • Headache